0203 389 6076

 | 12 min read

 Isotretinoin, also known as Roaccutane or Accutane, is an oral retinoid.
 It is one of the most effective treatment for acne with approximately 85-90% of patients seeing a long term improvement in the skin after completing a course of treatment.
+It is also used to treat rosacea which has not responded to other treatments.
 Despite the potential side effects listed below, in my experience, the vast majority of patients tolerate treatment well.

 Isotretinoin is taken as a course of treatment with the total amount required to complete the course determined by your body weight.
 The average duration of treatment is typically 6-9 months.
 You will start with a relatively low dose since there can be a temporary flare in your acne at the beginning of treatment and to allow you to get used to any side effects.
 After the first month or so the dose is typically increased.